 Yes, it's Clowser's second-ever visit to Hunter's, and he's not about to say anything disparaging about the guy holding his head hostage with a straight razor.
 Still, it's hard to argue with Clowser.
-Anyway, an "adult" haircut here sets you back 10 bucks, and Hunter can't remember when he last raised the price.
+Anyway, an "adult" haircut here sets you back all of 10 bucks, and Hunter can't remember when he last raised the price.
 It's been years.

 "Oh, we do get women," Hunter says, tossing out a number that's quickly calculated by the folks in the shop to be about three percent of his total customer base.
-Notable regulars over the years have included ex pro-football players such as Ron Gardin, and former Tucson Vice Mayor Charles Ford, as well as a colorful assortment of preachers, lawyers, and politicians.
+Notable regulars over the years have included ex pro-football players such as Ron Gardin, and former Tucson Vice Mayor Charles Ford, as well as a colorful assortment of preachers, lawyers, and politicians

 "So your grandfather was a stud," chimes in one waiting customer.

-Hunter graduated from Tucson High in ’55, and after a yearlong stint in the Marine Reserves, he joined the Air Force, stayed on about four years.
-(He tells stories of setting up a makeshift barber shop in a supply room at Shaw Air Force Base in South Carolina in the late '50s.)
-He then went to work for American Airlines.
-First as a baggage handler, then ticket agent, and worked there 28 years, during which time he married twice, raised eight children, and opened his Hunter's Barber Shop "sometime in the 1960s."
-He also opened a barbeque joint alongside the barbershop (using recipes passed down from his father), but that didn't last.
-"It was too much," he says, "with two other jobs."
-He retired from the airlines in '87, and focused solely on his businesses.
+Hunter graduated from Tucson High in ’55.
+After a yearlong run in the Marine Reserves, he joined the Air Force, staying about four years.
+(He tells funny stories of setting up a barber shop in a supply room at South Carolina’s Shaw Air Force Base in the late '50s.)
+American Airlines hired him next, as a baggage handler, then ticket agent, and he lasted 28 years (retired in ’87).
+In that time he married twice, raised eight children, and opened his Hunter's Barber Shop, but he can’t remember the exact date, but "sometime in the 1960s."
+He’d opened a barbeque joint (using old family recipes) alongside the barbershop, but it soon shuttered.
+Two other jobs proved too much.